 4. Will I be entering retirement debt-free?

-A 2015 AMP.NATSEM report found nearly four in five people aged 50 to 65 had household debt4, so if you’re going to be carrying debt into retirement, you may want to think about ways to reduce your debt and our online education module may be able to provide some additional ideas.
+A 2015 AMP.NATSEM report found nearly four in five people aged 50 to 65 had household debt4, so if you’re going to be carrying debt into retirement, you may want to think about ways to reduce your debt.

 5. Have I reviewed my insurance?